Bead Glossary A to J

 AIKO

-Cylinder beads made by Toho in Japan that are precision made to be consistent in size and shape.
+Cylindrical beads manufactured by Toho in Japan that are precision made to be consistent in size and shape.
 Learn more in our Guide to Seed Beads

 Above is a run of Toho Aiko beads in Dark Amethyst.